deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="keras">Keras</a>

 [Keras](keras.io) is a deep-learning library that sits atop Theano and TensorFlow, providing an intuitive API inspired by Torch.
 Perhaps the best Python API in existence.
 Deeplearning4j [imports models from Keras](./keras).
+It was created by Francois Chollet, a software engineer at Google.

 ### <a name="mxnet">Mxnet</a>

 [Mxnet](https://github.com/dmlc/mxnet) is a machine-learning framework with APIs is languages such as R, Python and Julia which has been adopted by Amazon Web Services.
-Fast and flexible.
+Fast and flexible, and involving Pedro Domingos and a team of researchers at the University of Washington.

 ### <a name="paddle">Paddle</a>

 [Paddle](https://github.com/PaddlePaddle/Paddle) is a deep-learning framework created and supported by Baidu.
-It stands for Parallel Distributed Deep LEarning.
+It stands for PArallel Distributed Deep LEarning.
+Paddle is the most recent major framework to be released.

 ### <a name="licensing">Licensing</a>